 This is a quick post about my recent experience searching for and booking a Cathay Pacific award with Alaska Mileage Plan when seemingly there was no availability.
-The key was to creatively use married segment logic to your advantage.
+The key was to creatively use (and break) married segment logic to your advantage.

 What Are Married Segments?